danibarker/WordSmith/README.md

       AA	(Hawaiian) a volcanic rock consisting of angular blocks of lava with a very rough surface [n -S]	bcfm	hls	46	AA

       word (tab \t) definition (tab \t) front_hooks (tab \t) back_hooks (tab \t) probability (tab \t) alphagram

+      also if you add another tab and a # at the end of the line for collins only words, the bot will display the # at the end of the word, this is optional though

   `config.dat`
    This is the configuration file to connect the bot to a twitch account and have it join channels, it has the following 4 lines only (made up info) instructions on how to set up your own bot found below: